 - Have your congregation or organization endorse the letter to Congress from the “Shut Tornillo Down Coalition” led by the Hope Border Institute.

 - Volunteer: travel down to Tornillo, outside El Paso, TX and participate in the ongoing witness activities between January 1 and March 31.
 No Spanish required.
-Sign up here if you are interested, and you’ll receive more information.

 Two decades ago, our world’s governments acknowledged the fundamental truth that migrants have the same rights, dignity, and worth as all other members of the human family.
 This International Migrants Day, we are called to demand that this truth be recognized in action as well as words.